inwtx/RemailerAssay/README.md

 # user assay00 does not use procmail and should not be setup for procmail.
 The mail is
 # found in /var/mail/assay00.
 #
-# The 'Remailer-Proc-Pinger-Assay.sh' script should be run in a folder: '/etc/assay00/'
+# The 'Remailer-Proc-Pinger-Assay.sh' script should be run in a folder in: '/etc/assay00/'
 #
 # To 'exclude a remailer from the assay', place its short name in the file: 'Remailer-Proc-Pinger.blk'
 #